prabhatsdp/prabhatsdp/README.md

 - **Sr. Android Developer** <br>
 Oodles Technologies - Gurugram <br>
-July 2022 - Present
+December 2021 - Present
-  - Optimized apps by reducing crashes and ANRs and made the app 100% crash-free.
-  - Coordinated with the team regarding essential decisions and offered timely issue resolution.
+  - Got promoted within a 6-month for outstanding performance and significant contributions to project success.
+  - Utilized Jetpack libraries to integrate Android features such as Navigation component, Room database, Hilt, and ViewBinding, resulting in a 20% faster development.
   - Integrated auto-renewable subscriptions in apps using Google’s In-App payments from scratch.
   - Implemented one-to-many live streaming and live chat features using third-party WebRTC SDK.

-- **Android Developer**<br>
-Oodles Technologies - Gurugram<br>
-December 2021 - June 2022
+  - Optimized apps by reducing crashes and ANRs and achieved 100% crash-free status.
+  - Led the entire app development lifecycle, from concept and design to development, testing, and deployment.
   - Incorporated offline storage, performance tuning, and multi-threading into apps.
-  - Used Jetpack libraries to integrate the latest Android features, including the Navigation component, Room database, Hilt, and ViewBinding.

 - **Android Developer** <br>
 Freelancer - Remote <br>